-The Chocolate Bar Industry Desperately Needs A Shakeup
+The Chocolate Bar Industry Is In Desperate Need Of A Shakeup

 If you approached a vending machine in 2005, chances are you walked away dejected.
 Right there, in the middle of the racks, below the chips but above the gum, between the well-known sugar stalwarts Snickers and Starburst, sat a mid-sized slot with a bare aluminium spiral.
 Empty.
 The Take 5's were gone.

 It's tough to explain the hysteria surrounding the Take 5 bar in the candy community back then.
 The streets were buzzing.
 Simmering, even.
 I imagine it was a lot like when The Chronic came out in 1992.